 In case of identity theft, Optimum will cover up to $200 per day for your income loss!

-Nowadays, identity fraud is becoming increasingly easy day by day.
+Nowadays, identity fraud is becoming increasingly easier for criminals.
 If you become a victim of this particular crime, there can be serious consequences.
-Optimum will team up with you and cover up to $15,000 for identity theft expenses.
+Optimum will team up with you and cover up to $15,000, or the higher limit you have chosen, for identity theft expenses.

 Avoid fraud: How to protect yourself

-Like you, Optimum is deeply concerned about the fraudulent use of its name and logo by unethical individuals who deliberately abuse the trust of consumers worldwide.
-The details on how some frauds are perpetrated and how to help protect both Optimum and yourself from the potentially serious consequences are as follows:
+Like you, Optimum is deeply concerned about the fraudulent use of its name by unethical individuals who deliberately abuse the trust of consumers worldwide.
+The details of how some fraud is perpetrated and how to help protect both yourself and your family from the potentially serious consequences are as follows:

 Beware of 'phishing'

-Phishing is a type of fraud in which e-mail messages, instant messages and Internet sites are used to deceive individuals into divulging confidential, personal information or contractually committing.
+Phishing is a type of fraud in which e-mail messages, instant messages and Internet sites are used to deceive individuals into divulging confidential and personal information.

 Don't get 'hooked'

-The data typically requested by phishers are the user's name and address; security number; account numbers and passwords; and bank account and credit card information — sometimes even the account holder's mother's maiden name or other private information used for security purposes.
+The data typically requested by phishers are the user's name and address; social insurance, number, bank account numbers and passwords; as well as bank account and credit card information — sometimes even the account holder's mother's maiden name or other private information that is used for security purposes.

 Here are some measures you can take to avoid getting 'hooked' by a phishing scheme:

-- Be alert to any unexpected e-mail, instant message, voicemail or fax that claims to be from a bank, credit card company, online service, corporation or charitable organization with which you have an account or membership;
+Be alert to any unexpected e-mail, instant message, voicemail or fax that claims to be from a bank, credit card company, online service, corporation, government, or charitable organization with which you have an account or membership;

-- If you do receive such a message, call the appropriate customer service number of the existing company (but not any number provided in the message) and verify whether it is legitimate;
+If you do receive such a message, call the appropriate and correct customer service number of the existing company (but not any number provided in the message you received) and verify that the message is legitimate;

-- Do not click on any links in a suspicious e-mail; clicking on such a link may cause the download of key-logging or "spyware" programs onto your computer;
+Do not click on any links in a suspicious e-mail; clicking on such a link may cause the download of malware or "spyware" programs onto your computer;

-- Never send money or cheques to address other than those published on the Internet site of the legitimate companies.
+Never send money or cheques to addresses other than those published on the legitimate Internet site of the real company.